 The IC's processing time is approximately three weeks.
 The processing time from the U.S. Citizenship and Immigration Services (USCIS) receipt notice date until your EAD arrives is currently three months (see USCIS.gov for details).
 Apply as soon as you are certain that you will complete your program in spring 2015.

 If you will complete your program during the summer 2015 term, you may apply based on the last day of registration.
 Please see above concerning OPT processing times and mailing rules for spring program end dates.

 J-1 students sponsored by IIT may be eligible to apply for off-campus work authorization—Academic Training (AT).
 AT must be in the field of study indicated on the DS-2019 form.
 A written job office is required in order to apply.
-For further instructions click here.
+For further instructions please review the Academic Training webpage.

 If you do not graduate and do not apply for a program extension before your program end date, you will be out of status.
 If you have any questions, please contact an International Center student advisor during walk-in advising hours.